-This policy guides us in avoiding investments in any company or entity whose core business activity involves the production, assembly, direct sale, distribution, operation, or marketing of the following products and/or services:
+We avoid investments in any company or entity whose core business activity* involves the production and/or assembly, direct sale, distribution, and/or marketing of the following products and/or services:

-Generally, a “core business” is one that accounts for 10% or more of a company’s revenue derived from the excluded products and/or services, and discontinuation of the activity is likely to materially impact the company’s operations.
-Different thresholds apply for restaurants and other food retailers, as well as suppliers of key components to the products and services included in our policy.
+* Generally, a "core business" is one that accounts for 10% or more of a company’s revenue derived from the objectionable products and/or services and discontinuing the activity would materially change the nature of the company’s operations.
+Different thresholds apply for restaurants and other food retailers, as well as suppliers of key components to the products and/or services included in our policy.
 For our full ethical exclusions policy, please review Wespath's Investment Policy.